-In recent years, Amazon has focused on its user interface, creating new brand pages to allow brands to present more personalized experiences while still on the familiar, easy-to-transact Amazon platform.
+In recent years, Amazon has focused on its user interface, creating new brand pages, or Amazon Storefronts, to allow brands to present more personalized experiences while still on the familiar, easy-to-transact Amazon platform.

 Brand pages put 100% of the consumer’s focus on one brand only.
 Unlike a product listing page, which follows Amazon’s template and even includes competitor ads, a brand page will have a clean, customized look, giving brands the chance to tell a story (about the products, the designer, etc.).